zephyrproject-rtos/zephyr/doc/application/apps_run.rst

 -------------

-* You must have already generated a .elf image file for a QEMU-supported board configuration, such as basic_cortex_m3 or basic_minuteia.
+* You must have already generated a .elf image file for a QEMU-supported board configuration, such as qemu_cortex_m3 or qemu_x86.

 * The environment variable must be set for each console terminal using :ref:`apps_common_procedures`.